hdlguy/alinx/README.md

 user	0m0.015s
 sys	0m3.987s

+### QSPI boot to Petalinux
+The QSPI was programed to boot Petalinux to ram filesystem from powerup.

+### SD card boot
+The boot mode lines on the SOM were set to sd card.
+An sd card was created to boot Petalinux to a Debian file system on the sd card.
+See instructions under petalinux folder.

 ### PS UART
 The PS uart was enabled in Vivado and used as the Petalinux boot console and to print from Vitis applications.